-TFC requires all students who do not have 24 earned college-level credits to take the Scholastic Achievement Test (SAT) or the American College Test (ACT) as part of the admissions process.
+TFC requires all students who have attempted less than 12 college-level credits to take the Scholastic Achievement Test (SAT) or the American College Test (ACT) as part of the admissions process.
 Students should arrange to have scores sent directly from the testing agencies to the Office of Admissions at TFC.
 The college will also accept scores reported on official high school transcripts.

 HIGH SCHOOL CURRICULUM